actuallysoham/actuallysoham.github.io/research.md

     "The work is mysterious and important." — <a href="https://www.imdb.com/title/tt11280740/" style="font-style: normal;">Mark S, Lumon Industries</a>
 </p>

+### Ongoing Work

+1. <b>Scaling up crowd-sourced fact-checking (Community Notes) using LLMs:</b>
+    As an extension of the Supernotes paper, I am building a writing assistant that helps Community Note writers write better notes by giving them real-time feedback on the predicted performance of a note.
+Along with other collaborators, I am also testing out different ways to use LLMs to support note raters on social media discern fact-checking note quality more efficiently and accurately.<br/><br/>

+2. <b>Algorithmic re-ranking of social media feeds:</b>
+    In 2024, we were one of the three winning interventions in the Prosocial Ranking Challenge, hosted by CHAI, Berkeley -- and our proposed feed re-ranking algorithm was used an one of 5 experimental arms in a four-month long field study across several social media platforms.
+Currently, we are working on analysing the experimental data, as well as the observational data collected as a part of the experiment to better understand (a) the impact of feed re-ranking algorithms on people and (b) the overall information/engagement environment across these social media platforms during the time of the experiment.

+### Published Work

 <div class="tab-container">
     <button class="tab-button active" data-tab="selected">Selected</button>
     <button class="tab-button" data-tab="all">All</button>